 (b) Notice to employees of workers' compensation coverage as required by Labor Code Section 3550 shall be accomplished by display of a copy of the self-insurer's Certificate of Consent to Self-Insure accompanied by a notice stating the name of the person(s) or administrative agency responsible for claims adjustment.

-(c) If a self-insurer is required to provide evidence of its approved self-insured status to prove compliance with Labor Code Section 3700, the Manager shall provide a Certification of Self-Insurance upon request from the certificate holder.
-Whether or not an employer is self-insured can be determined electronically at the website of the Office of Self-Insurance Plans at http://sip.dir.ca.gov/.
+(c) If a self-insurer is required to provide evidence of its approved self-insured status to prove compliance with Labor Code Section 3700, the Chief shall provide a Certification of Self-Insurance upon request from the certificate holder.
+Whether or not an employer is self-insured can be determined electronically at the website of the Office of Self-Insurance Plans at http:// dir.ca.gov/osip/.
 Beginning April 1, 2009, there is a ten dollar ($10) fee for signed certification of self-insured status requested by third parties.

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 59, 3550, 3602, 3700, 3701, 3702 and 3702.10, Labor Code.